walter2161/whatsapp-chrome-gpt/README.md

 # ChatGPT Chrome Extension for WhatsApp Web

 ## Introduction
-This Chrome extension integrates ChatGPT with WhatsApp Web, enabling users to generate AI-powered responses to messages.
-With features like message retrieval, interaction with OpenAI's API, and seamless copy-paste functionality, this extension enhances messaging efficiency.
+This Chrome add-on combines ChatGPT with the web version of WhatsApp and allows the user to create AI-generated replies to messages.
+The extension allows for more efficient messaging by offering the user features such as message fetching, communication with Open AI and even copy-pasting.

 ## Key Features
 - **Integration with ChatGPT:** Send messages to OpenAI's GPT and receive intelligent responses.